Phatnoir/pi-hole-wireless-reconnect/README.md

 <details>
 <summary><strong>SMS Notifications</strong></summary>

-Notification format has been optimized to fit within SMS character limits (160 characters):
+The script implements a sophisticated message queuing system:
+- Messages are queued when internet connectivity is unavailable
+- When connection is restored, the script intelligently processes the queue
-- Connection restored messages are now more concise
+- START, ALERT, and CRITICAL messages are prioritized
-- Critical information is preserved while removing verbose details
+- TRYING and HEARTBEAT messages may be skipped to reduce spam
-- Recovery messages show downtime duration and attempts used
+- Recovery messages (OK) include downtime duration and attempt count

 Example recovery message:
 ```